jeffmagill/jeffmagill.dev/content/blog/strip-debug-logs-at-build-time-with-nextjs.md

 ## When to pick which

 - Use the Next.js compiler removeConsole when you want absolute assurance that debug/log calls never reach production
-- Use a runtime-guarded logger when you want the ability to control debug logic dynamically or retain structured logging
+- Use a runtime-guarded logger when you require strict code consistency across enviroments, or want the ability to control debug logic dynamically.

 ## Closing Tag